-A remote town of Uttaranchal, Dharchula is one of the most scenic places of the state.
-Bounded by the mountains of the Kumaon Region as well as high peaks and glaciers of Panchchuli range, this town lies on the way to Kailash Mansarover, which is an extremely popular pilgrimage site in India.
+A remote town of Uttarakhand, Dharchula is one of the most scenic places in the state.
+Bounded by the mountains of the Kumaon Region as well as high peaks and glaciers of the Panchchuli range, this town lies on the way to Kailash Mansarover, which is an extremely popular pilgrimage site in India.

-Situated on the banks of River Kali on Indo-Nepal border, Dharchula follows the same traditions, customs and lifestyle as Nepal.
-Blessed with a large variety of flora and fauna; from Oak, Pine, Apple and Deodar trees to animals such as dears, fox, leopard and bear, this area can also be spotted with plenty of dry fruits.
+Situated on the banks of River Kali on the Indo-Nepal border, Dharchula follows the same traditions, customs, and lifestyle as Nepal.
+Blessed with a large variety of flora and fauna; from Oak, Pine, Apple, and Deodar trees to animals such as dears, fox, leopard, and bear, this area can also be spotted with plenty of dry fruits.
 A peaceful place adorned with very few attractions, Dharchula is a good place to go only if you are looking for solitude or want to give the city life a miss for some time.

 The place looks more enchanting during midwinters.
 So, if you are planning to explore the place, you can plan between the months of November and December.

-2. Mansarovar Lake.
 Who doesn't or wouldn't like this beautiful lake?
-Being a holistic terminus, this is also a beautiful and rapturous lake that spreads ultimate tranquil and positive aura to dwell into.
+Being a holistic terminus, this is also a beautiful and rapturous lake that spreads the ultimate tranquil and positive aura to dwell into.

-3. Kali River.
 A holy river flowing through the town separates Uttaranchal from Nepal.
-Named after Goddess Kali, it is one of the most sought after destinations in the area.
+Named after Goddess Kali, it is one of the most sought-after destinations in the area.

-4. Jauljibi.
-A beautiful place located 23 km from Dharchula with equally splendid surroundings, it is a place of confluence of two rivers namely - Gori River and Kali River.
+A beautiful place located 23 km from Dharchula with equally splendid surroundings, it is a place of confluence of two rivers namely - Gori River and the Kali River.

-6. Shopping.
-Being a remote area, you hardly find a hub of shops but 3-4 shops in Dharchula Market can certainly be found with beautiful antiques, perfumes and many other local things.
+Being a remote area, you hardly find a hub of shops but 3-4 shops in Dharchula Market can certainly be found with beautiful antiques, perfumes, and many other local things.

 Dharchula, Uttarakhand is approximately 577km via NH 9, 1700km via Mumbai Agra National Highway, 1500km via NH 19, and 2400km via NH 44 from Delhi, Mumbai, Kolkata, and Bengaluru, respectively.
 Below is a compilation of the best routes via roadways, airways, and railways that you can consider if a trip is in your mind.